Fantasia in F minor (Schubert)

 The Fantasia in F minor by Franz Schubert, D.940 (Op. posth.
 103), for piano four hands (two players at one piano), is one of Schubert's most important works for more than one pianist and one of his most important piano works altogether.
 He composed it in 1828, the last year of his life.
 A dedication to his former pupil Caroline Esterházy can only be found in the posthumous first edition, not in Schubert's autograph.

 Musicologist Christopher Gibbs has described the work as "among not only his greatest but his most original" compositions for piano duet.

 History

 Franz Schubert began writing the Fantasia in January 1828 in Vienna.
 The work was completed in March of that year, and first performed in May.
 Schubert's friend Eduard von Bauernfeld recorded in his diary on May 9 that a memorable duet was played, by Schubert and Franz Lachner.
 The work was dedicated to Caroline Esterházy, with whom Schubert was in (unrequited) love.

 Schubert died in November 1828.
 After his death, his friends and family undertook to have a number of his works published.
 This work is one of those pieces; it was published by Anton Diabelli in March 1829.
 The original manuscript resides at the Austrian National Library.

 Structure

-The Fantasia is divided into four movements, that are interconnected and played without pause.
+The Fantasia is divided into four movements, which are interconnected and played without pause.
 A typical performance lasts about 20 minutes.